Waitlists & Placement, Organized.

 Matching tools

-A real waitlist system.
-Position tracking.
-Preference recording.
-Deposit management.
-Communication history.
-When a litter is born, you can see who's waiting and what they want.
+Position tracking, preferences, deposits, and conversation history in one place.
+When a new litter, foal, kid, lamb, kit, or calf arrives, you can see who's waiting and what they want.
 No scrolling through messages.
 No spreadsheet cross-referencing.
 No guessing.

 This might be overkill if: